UnderLogic/runtime-variables/Documentation~/src/watchers/runtime-variable-watcher.md

 - `raiseOnAwake : bool` - Whether the `onValueChanged` event should be raised when `Awake()` is called.
 - `raiseOnEnable : bool` - Whether the `onValueChanged` event should be raised when `OnEnable()` is called.
 - `raiseOnStart : bool` - Whether the `onValueChanged` event should be raised when `Start()` is called.

+# Public Events (Inspector)

-- `onValueChanging: UnityEvent<T>` - The actions to perform when the variable value is changing.
+- `onValueChanging : UnityEvent<T>` - The actions to perform when the variable value is changing.
 - `onValueChanged : UnityEvent<T>` - The actions to perform when the variable value has changed.

 ## Public Properties